SHOP RESOURCES

 2. Compare Texts

 This activity requires both A Letter from Your Teacher on the First Day of School in addition to the Last Day book.
-As a whole group, read each book and have students work in pair or in groups to compare elements of each book.
-Encourage students to look at not only the story elements, but also the tone, mood, and illustrations of each text.

 3. A Year in Review Poem

-Have students construct a poem on various things they liked (or disliked) about the school year.
-Have students get creative!
 You can have students create narrative, lyrical, humorous, or free verse poems that rhyme or not!
 You can also host a poetry slam where students share their end of year poems.

 4. Have Students Write a Letter to You

 This one might cue some waterworks!
-For a special end to the year, have students write a letter to you - and take the time to respond back on a separate sheet of paper!
-Not only will you be able to keep those sweet notes from your students, but you can also give them a memory that they will be able to cherish as well.
+For a special end to the year, have students write a letter to you – and take the time to respond back on a separate sheet of paper!

 5. Reflect on the Text